Listen to an audio file of this tool.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

 At this point, you’ve taught your child/teen some new strategies for managing stress so that they understand how to take action.
 You’ve practiced together.
 Now, you can offer support when it’s needed by reteaching, monitoring, and coaching.
 Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.

 - Ask key questions to support their skills.
 For example, “You have your speech at the middle school today.
 Do you remember what you can do to help yourself if you feel nervous?”

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress.
-So, becoming informed regularly about what developmental milestones your child/teen is working toward will offer you empathy and patience.
+Each new age will present different challenges.
+Being informed about what developmental milestones your child/teen is working toward will offer you empathy and patience.